 The use cases directly determine the fitness of purpose of a data product to meet requirements.
 The success of the dialogue between information modeller and domain experts to generate use-cases is a good indicator for the likely success and community uptake of the final information model and products developed from it.

-Identifying what data products are required to meet the use-cases allows assumptions about users to be confirmed and new ways of solving challenges to be identified.
+Identifying what data products are required to meet the use-cases allows user assumptions to be confirmed and new ways of solving challenges to be identified.
 Existing data provision needs to inform the design, but not dictate it.
 Although existing products reflect authentic uses cases and current best practices and community agreements, they reflect the present and are rarely sufficiently flexible and generic to cater for new use cases from additional data providers and users.

 A significant issue concerns delimiting the community within which agreement may be reached.
 This may be as small as a workgroup, but may cross institutional boundaries.
 It may not be possible to achieve complete formal agreement amongst all interested parties, so strategies for reconciling models from different communities within the same conceptual domain will often be required.

-Conceptual model development- information model
+Conceptual model development – information model

 Generating a domain-specific conceptual model continues the dialogue between the information modeller and the domain experts, although now in the language of the modeller.
 It aims to capture the concepts and relationships required to meet the use cases, preferably in a formal language such as UML.